|The Ford typewriter was invented by Eugene A. Ford and

 Motor Company that was founded in 1903.
 The Ford's most distinguishing

 characteristic is an ornate latticework shield, finished in bronze, that served

 action type and controlled by a three row, curved keyboard, the Ford also

 had the distinction of being one of the earliest typewriters manufactured

 in lightweight aluminum.
 Also in the offering, was a cast iron version,

 painted black.
 The cast iron Ford was advertised for sale at $75. while the lighter

 weight aluminum Ford was $85.

+The Ford typewriter was also sold in Germany as the Knoch and in France as the Hurtu.
 Despite many advanced features and the promise it offered, the Ford typewriter was a marketplace failure and quickly disappeared from the 1890's typewriter scene.
 Few were manufactured and even fewer have survived.
 As for Eugene Ford, he went on to a distinguished career as an engineer for IBM Corp.